Trenes Argentinos Operaciones: Further operations

-Although having been established in 2008, SOFSE became active two years later, when the organisation took over the railway services in Chaco Province left by Servicios Ferroviarios del Chaco (SEFECHA).
+Although established in 2008, SOFSE became active two years later, when the organisation took over the railway services in Chaco Province left by Servicios Ferroviarios del Chaco (SEFECHA).
 In 2011 the organisation added the regional services of Salta and Buenos Aires Provinces.
 When the Ministry of Transport was created in 2012, SOFSE took over all the urban services not granted in concession of Greater Buenos Aires.
 The society also began to operate interurban services such as train services to Córdoba, Tucumán cities and other services previously operated by the Government of Entre Ríos Province.

 In June 2013, SOFSE took over the Tren de la Costa when the Government decided the company would be managed by the Argentine State after revoking the contract with Sociedad Comercial del Plata.

 In September 2013, the Government of Argentina designed SOFSE to operate the Mitre and Sarmiento lines, after their contracts of concession were revoked to Trenes de Buenos Aires.
 This decision was officially promulgated through Resolution N° 1083/13.

 SOFSE temporarily operated the Mitre line until the Government of Argentina re-privatised it, giving the line concession to "Corredores Ferroviarios S.A." (a private company part of Emepa Group) on February 12, 2014.

 In December 2014, brand new trains acquired by the Government of Argentina from Chinese company CNR Dalian, started to run luxury services from Constitución to Mar del Plata.
 The classic service continued to be operated by Ferrobaires.

 In February 2015, services from Buenos Aires to Rufino, Santa Fe were reestablished after 22 years.
 The service runs with brand-new trains acquired from China on Ferrocarril San Martín tracks.
 Trains make stops at Chacabuco, Junín, Vedia and Alberdi, among other stations.

 In March 2015, SOFSE started to run the CNR CKD8 trains from Retiro to Córdoba.
 Due to the poor condition of the tracks, trains took 19½ hours to run the 700 km.
 This was more than twice the time that it took in 1938, when services operated by Central Argentine took 9 hours to connect both cities with two intermediate stops.